twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 #### Simplicity in our index page

-Our index page is _very_ simple: just the usual HTML-related structuring along with one line to serve as the container for our entire React-generated app, followed by a second line that imports _all_ of our JavaScript.
+[Our index page][index.html] is _very_ simple: just the usual HTML-related structuring along with one line to serve as the container for our entire React-generated app, followed by a second line that imports _all_ of our JavaScript.

 ```html
 <!DOCTYPE html>